WillTirone/modelfactory/README.md

 5. test() (or test_active_file())
 6. check()

+# GOAL

+3 exported functions total
+* put all metrics in one function (lm / glm)
+* put all coeff + confint + se in one function (lm / glm / lme4)
+- something to output "best" model by a given criteria

 # TODO

-- currently on ch.
-7 of book
+- currently on ch. ? of book
+- throw error if nothing is passed in
 - function to get betas + C.I. + coeff
 - look at R style guide
 - check what type of glm it is? can you compare different glm types?
-- add for lme4::glmer
 - unit tests
   - what's the best way to test a dataframe output or a plot output?